 Hypothesis 1

-Ho1 There was no statistically significant difference in the depression, anxiety and stress scores between males and females among young persons 18 to 24 years in Trinidad and Tobago during the Covid-19 pandemic lockdown.

 Hypothesis 2

-Ho2 There was no statistically significant difference in depression scores between males and females among young persons 18 to 24 years in Trinidad and Tobago during the Covid-19 pandemic lockdown.
+Ho2: There was no statistically significant difference in depression scores between males and females among young persons 18 to 24 years in Trinidad and Tobago during the Covid-19 pandemic lockdown.

 Hypothesis 3

-Ho3 There was no statistically significant difference in anxiety scores between males and females among young persons 18 to 24 years old in Trinidad and Tobago during the Covid-19 pandemic lockdown.
+Ho3: There was no statistically significant difference in anxiety scores between males and females among young persons 18 to 24 years old in Trinidad and Tobago during the Covid-19 pandemic lockdown.

 Hypothesis 4

-Ho4 There was no statistically significant difference in stress scores between males and females among young persons 18 to 24 years old in Trinidad and Tobago during the Covid-19 pandemic lockdown.
+Ho4: There was no statistically significant difference in stress scores between males and females among young persons 18 to 24 years old in Trinidad and Tobago during the Covid-19 pandemic lockdown.

 [Brief paragraph to describe the purpose and content of the chapter.]